Antonio de Ulloa: Governor of Huancavelica

-Following Britain's victory of the French and Spanish in the Seven Years' War, France agreed in the 1762 Treaty of Fontainebleau to cede to Spain its colony of Louisiana.
-The Spanish Crown then appointed Ulloa as the first governor of Spanish Louisiana.
+Following the British victory over France and Spain in the Seven Years' War, France agreed in the 1762 Treaty of Fontainebleau to cede its colony of Louisiana to Spain.
+In May 1765, the Crown appointed Ulloa as the first governor of Spanish Louisiana.
 Ulloa reached New Orleans, the major city and port of the region, on 5 March 1766.
-From the beginning, his relations with the local French Creole elite were strained, which caused Ulloa to delay taking formal possession of Louisiana while he awaited military reinforcements.
-In the meantime, Ulloa resided at the fort of La Balize, near the mouth of the Mississippi River, and issued his orders via the interim French governor Charles Philippe Aubry.
+From the beginning, Ulloa's relations with the local French Creole elite were strained, and Ulloa delayed taking formal possession of Louisiana while he awaited military reinforcements.
+In the meantime, he resided at the fort of La Balize, near the mouth of the Mississippi River, issuing his orders via the interim French governor Charles Philippe Aubry.

-Ulloa contracted marriage in 1768 with Francisca Melchora Rosa Remírez de Laredo y Encalada, daughter of the Count of San Javier y Casa Laredo, who belonged to one of the most aristocratic families of Lima.
-The fact that the marriage was solemnized in a simple ceremony in La Balize, rather than by a grand affair in New Orleans accompanied by public feasts and gifts as had been the custom of previous governors, further alienated the Creoles.
+Ulloa contracted marriage in 1768 with Francisca Melchora Rosa Remírez de Laredo y Encalada, daughter of the Count of San Javier y Casa Laredo, who belonged to one of Lima's most aristocratic families.
+The fact that the marriage was solemnized in a simple ceremony in La Balize, rather than by a grand affair in New Orleans, accompanied by public feasts and gifts as had been the custom of previous governors, further alienated the Creole elite.
 Antonio de Ulloa and his wife Francisca would go on to have nine children, among them Francisco Javier de Ulloa, who became the Spanish Minister of Marine and the 22nd Captain general of the Navy.

-On 28 October, 1768, riots broke out in New Orleans in response to Ulloa's promulgation of a decree by King Charles III that opened nine Spanish ports to direct trade with Louisiana, without assurances that the interests of the local Creole merchants would be taken into account in determining the Spanish monarchy's commercial policies.
+On 28 October 1768, riots broke out in New Orleans in response to Ulloa's promulgation of a decree by King Charles III that opened nine Spanish ports to direct trade with Louisiana, without assurances that the interests of the local Creole merchants would be taken into account in determining the Spanish monarchy's commercial policies.
 The governor and his pregnant wife were taken to a Spanish vessel, while the Superior Council voted to demand that Ulloa leave Louisiana within three days.
-Ulloa complied, departing for Cuba on 1 November.
-The revolt was ultimately crushed in 1769 by forces under the command of the new Spanish governor, Alejandro O'Reilly, who definitively established Spanish control over Louisiana.
+Ulloa complied and departed for Cuba on 1 November.
+The Creoles' revolt was ultimately crushed in 1769 by forces under the command of the new Spanish governor, Alejandro O'Reilly, who definitively established Spanish control over Louisiana.

 After 1776, Ulloa enjoyed the political support of José de Gálvez, the new Minister of the Indies.
-Between 1776 and 1778, in the context of the Spanish support for the rebellion in North America against British rule, Ulloa helped organize a war fleet in New Spain (present-day Mexico).
+Between 1776 and 1778, during the Spanish support for the rebellion in North America against British rule, Ulloa helped organize a fleet in New Spain (present-day Mexico).
 He also advised the Viceroy Antonio María de Bucareli on the proposed construction of a military shipyard in the Atlantic port of Veracruz.